EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.md

 # Statement of need

-Historically, SEA has analyzed the ECCs of individual countries using a large number of linked spreadsheets, with data in varying and inconsistent formats [@Ayres:2003ec; @Serrenho:2014aa; @Brockway:2014aa; @Brockway:2015aa].
+Historically, SEA has analyzed the ECCs of individual countries, starting with primary and final stage data from the [IEA](https://www.iea.org/data-and-statistics/data-product/world-energy-balances)'s world energy balances, using a large number of linked spreadsheets, with data in varying and inconsistent formats [@Ayres:2003ec; @Serrenho:2014aa; @Brockway:2014aa; @Brockway:2015aa].